 You know the one.

-USP stands for Unique Selling Proposition, and every marketing graduate in recent decades has been taught that if you promote the things that make your business better or different (your USPs), your business will soar above the competition.
+USP stands for Unique Selling Proposition, and every marketing graduate in recent decades has been taught that if you position your business to focus on the one thing that makes it better or different (your USP), you will soar above the competition.

 Sounds easy, doesn’t it?

-But admit it — hand on heart — when you went through the exercise to identify your USPs, you struggled to come up with anything original.
-Instead you reeled off a few features you thought should make the cut, like:
+But admit it.
+When you went through the exercise to identify your USP, you struggled to come up with anything original.
+Instead, you reeled off a few features you thought should make the cut, like:

 - Our quality is second to none